dylngg/pinyon/README.md

 - [x] Booting
 - [x] UART console output

-and aims to support the following in the future:

 - [x] Basic UNIX-like shell
 - [x] Preemptive round-robin scheduling
 - [x] Memory allocation
 - [x] `readline()`/`write()` syscalls for UART IO
 - [x] Process CPU time and memory reporting
 - [x] System uptime reporting

+and aims to support the following in the future:

 - [ ] Virtual memory?!
+- [ ] ?!

 ## Prequesites

 GNU Make is required for building.
-On MacOS, the default `make` seems to work.
+On MacOS, the default `make` that comes with XCode developer tools seems to work.

 You can obtain the ARM EABI GCC Toolchain with the following commands if using MacPorts on MacOS: